JimDesu/basis-lang/spec.md

 The callee needs nothing for any of this &mdash; no signature change, no static knowledge that an invocation transferred ownership.
 The obligation's runtime anchor rides in at entry and re-homes into the callee's frame, and the callee handles whatever arrived through its own stores, its own CREATE return, or its frame-end firing of the default.
 This mirrors a caller that receives an escaped obligation through CREATE output and likewise needs no static knowledge of it: static tracking lives only in the frame that currently holds the obligation, and the runtime anchor carries it across every boundary.
 The mismatches fall on the ceded side &mdash; lending to a callee that secretly keeps the value is a dangling capture (&sect;10.14), and transferring to a callee that does not keep it simply discharges the obligation at the callee's frame end.

-**Consequences.** Because ownership is set by the operation and not the declaration, a field's owning-ness is a per-instance, potentially path-dependent fact, carried by the per-instance anchor (&sect;10.13) and set by whichever store last reached it.
+**Consequences.** Because ownership is set by the operation and not the declaration, a field's owning-ness is a per-value, potentially path-dependent fact, carried by the per-value anchor (&sect;10.13) and set by whichever store last reached it.
 A reader of an object declaration cannot tell from a field's type whether it owns or merely references an obligated value; that is inferred from the store sites.
 This is the deliberate trade of static documentation-at-the-declaration for freedom from multiplying datatypes by intended usage.
 Overwriting a field that owns an obligation fires the outgoing owner's discharge before the new value lands.

 **Owned fields are discharged explicitly, in a chosen order.** Retirement fires an object's own obligation but never its owned fields' (&sect;10.16), so there is no implementation-dependent field order for a program to rely on or be surprised by.
 The object's finalizer discharges the obligated fields, in whatever order it chooses, in the window where every field is still valid &mdash; so a field whose correct disposal depends on another is simply sequenced there, explicitly.